badrAlzahrani/windows-sleep-wake-display/README.md

 # Windows Sleep-Mode Wake & Display

-**Run your scheduled tasks, automations, and workflows on time — without leaving your PC running 24/7.**
+**Run your scheduled tasks, automations, and workflows on time — without leaving your Laptop or PC running 24/7.**

 Got a nightly job, a scheduled automation, or a workflow that has to fire at a set time?
 The usual "fix" is to just never let your machine sleep — burning